U.S. says Myanmar military takeover constitutes coup, reviewing aid | Law-Order

 U.S. says Myanmar military takeover constitutes coup, reviewing aid

-"In addition, we will take a broader review of our assistance programs to ensure they align with recent events," a State Department official said.
-U.S. officials would also conduct a review of sanctions against Myanmar's military leaders and companies associated with them, the official said.
+“Our first concern as we do that review will be to ensure that … we don’t do anything that would affect the long suffering people of Burma, including the Rohingya,” Price said in a briefing.
+U.S. officials were also conducting a review of sanctions against Myanmar's military leaders and companies associated with them, he said.

-State Department officials briefed staff from the U.S. House of Representatives Foreign Affairs Committee and Senate Foreign Relations Committee on Monday about the situation but did not preview new sanctions, according to aides who were on the call.
+State Department officials briefed staff from the House of Representatives and Senate foreign relations committees on Monday about the situation but did not preview new sanctions, according to aides who were on the call.
 U.S. officials were trying to work with European and Asian allies who have contacts with Myanmar's military, but had not made much progress, lawmakers were told, according to an aide.

 Senate Republican Leader Mitch McConnell, who has close ties to Suu Kyi, said in a statement he had spoken to Biden and Secretary of State Antony Blinken on Monday about the situation in Myanmar and urged the administration to "impose significant costs on the military for its attack on democracy."